SemanticAccessAndRetrieval/Elas4RDF-search/README.md

 Performs **keyword** search over **RDF** data, with classic IR techniques, upon triple-based documents using **Elasticsearch** (ES).

 This project initializes a REST API for exploiting the indexes created [here](https://github.com/SemanticAccessAndRetrieval/Elas4RDF-index).
 System's response contains a ranked list of both a) triples and b) entities.

 Requires Java 8 (or later) and a running Elasticsearch instance.

 ### Install
 Build project and package with `mvn package`.
 The generated .war file inside the `Elas4RDF-search/target` folder can be used for deploying the service in any server (e.g. apache-tomcat).

+When deployed, application expects an `application.properties` file with options about the ES running instance: `elastic.address=[string]` & `elastic.port=[int]`.
+If file is not found, options default to `localhost:9200`.
 ## Search service

 Queries are expressed through the `GET /` method while requests accept either a high-level or a low-level syntax.
 URL parameters include: